qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 .. hint::

-  You might find it usefull to look at the molecular orbital diagram below, taken from `The Chemogenesis Web Book`_.
+  You might find it useful to look at the molecular orbital diagram below, taken from `The Chemogenesis Web Book`_.

   .. figure:: co_bonding.jpg